straz/artificialtrust/_articles/cyber.md

 ### So what

 The idea of steering wisely goes back as far as civilization itself.
+Steering is the definitive act of intelligence.
+We use our natural intelligence to steer our way around complex threats.
+We build artificial systems to amplify our power to steer around those same threats.

 Our civilization today is grappling with big questions around governance and technology.
 What is the role of Big Tech in supporting